 Have you ever wondered about the size of the biggest warehouses and distribution centers in the US and Canada?
 Join in as we journey to some of these largest warehouses, which have evolved in recent years to become among the most expansive and impressive industrial structures on earth.

 As consumer demand increases and e-commerce becomes more prevalent, there is a greater need to house more products in warehouses.
-As you’ll see, shifting your focus on sustainability can even help grow your customer base.
-So, without further ado, here are the top 11 largest warehouses in North America.
+So, without further ado, here is a countdown of the top 10 largest warehouses in North America.

 6. John Deere Parts Distribution Center (PDC)